-Strong synergies can be noted between the specific objectives selected for Policy Objective 2 and Priority Areas 4, 5 and 6 with a big overlap of actions between the two.
-With reference to water issues addressed under Priority Area 4 by EUSDR, the Programme aims to ensure financing to water management and water resource conservation (including river basin management, specific climate change adaptation measures, reuse, leakage reduction) measures in the Danube area, ranging from infrastructure projects to awareness campaigns.
+Strong synergies can be noted between the specific objectives selected for Policy Objective 2 "A greener, low-carbon transitioning towards a net zero carbon economy and resilient Europe by promoting clean and fair energy transition, green and blue investment, the circular economy, climate change mitigation and adaptation, risk prevention and management, and sustainable urban mobility" and Priority Areas 4, 5 and 6 with a big overlap of actions between the two.
+With reference to water issues addressed under Priority Area 4 by EUSDR, the Ro-Ua Programme aims to ensure financing to water management and water resource conservation (including river basin management, specific climate change adaptation measures, reuse, leakage reduction) measures in the Danube area, ranging from infrastructure projects to awareness campaigns.